rmusser01/Infosec_Reference/Draft/help.md

 Help/Reference

-basic framework outline:
+Basic Idea:

 What is % ?

-How does it relate to InfoSec?

-Where can I learn more?
+Where can I learn more about % ?

 References for % ?